Vermonter (train): 2014 route change

-Planned extension of the Vermonter to Montreal
+Planned extension to Montreal

 Efforts have been underway for many years to extend the Vermonter to Montreal.
 In 2012, the Federal Railroad Administration awarded $7.9 million to allow for the upgrade of the existing freight rail line between St. Albans and the Canada–US border.
 Work on this project was completed in late 2014.

 On March 16, 2015, Canada and the United States signed the "Agreement on Land, Rail, Marine, and Air Transport Preclearance Between the Government of the United States of America and the Government of Canada".
 The agreement would allow for the establishment of a preclearance customs and immigration facility within Central Station in Montreal that could be used by both an extended Vermonter and Amtrak's existing Adirondack train.

 Before the Vermonter can be extended to Montreal, the United States Congress must pass enabling legislation for the preclearance agreement and the Parliament of Canada must ratify the agreement.
 Construction of a preclearance facility in Central Station is expected to take about three years: one year for planning and permitting and two years for construction.
 Construction of the preclearance facility is not expected to start until after the preclearance agreement has been approved by both governments.
 Enabling legislation was enacted by the United States on December 16, 2016, as the Promoting Travel, Commerce, and National Security Act of 2016.
 As of late 2018, logistics have delayed the extended route's introduction until at least 2023.
-As of late 2021, according to Vermont transportation officials, while the United States remains active on the project, interest and engagement from regional and federal authorities on the Canadian side has frozen.
+As of late 2021, according to Vermont transportation officials, while the United States remained active on the project, interest and engagement from regional and federal authorities on the Canadian side had frozen.

-In 2021, VTrans looked into potential infrastructure upgrades that would allow the Vermonter to reach 79 mph on sections in Vermont, up from 59 mph.
-Saving around 1 hour 30 minutes between New Haven and Montreal, this scenario is forecast to incentivize an additional 31,100 to 40,900 riders per year by 2040.
+In 2021, the Vermont Agency of Transportation studied potential infrastructure upgrades that would allow the Vermonter to reach 79 mph on sections in Vermont, up from 59 mph.
+Saving around 1 hour 30 minutes between New Haven and Montreal, the upgrades are forecast to incentivize an additional 31,100 to 40,900 riders per year by 2040.
 A key component to increasing the speed limit would be the installation of centralized traffic control from Greenfield to Brattleboro and from White River Junction to the border.
+In 2026, officials indicated that it would be several years before construction of the preclearance facility at Montreal would begin.

+On August 14, 2026, the Federal Railroad Administration awarded a $4 million Consolidated Rail Infrastructure and Safety Improvement grant to Vermont's Northwest Regional Planning Commission to study NECR's 112-year-old bridge over Lake Champlain between Alburgh and Swanton.
+Rail traffic on the bridge was limited to 5 mph, which would not be sufficient for passenger service The study will develop a long-term solution for the bridge, which could include major rehabilitation or replacement.